bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.7.6 =
+* Fix - Booking row not translated after perfoming an action (on multilang site)

 = 1.7.5 - 2019/06/07 =
 * Fix - JS fatal error when trying to validate a dialog in calendar editor
 * Fix - Infinite loading when creating a calendar (must refresh page)